Timtam/ggj16/README.md

-No Budd's Grey
+No Buddy's Grey

-A Global GAme Jam project, developed in 2016
+A Global Game Jam project, developed in 2016

 Dependencies: